My wife has a habit of leaving the remote control on the entertainment center, right next to the TV.

 At the bottom of almost every screen is a basic menu bar.

-Here, you can switch between Remote and Trackpad modes, start a voice search, change the volume or shut down your NVIDIA Shield.
+You can switch between Remote and Trackpad modes, start a voice search, change the volume, or shut down your NVIDIA Shield.

-I really like that there’s an easy toggle on every screen to change how you use the app.
-It doesn’t lock you into one UI or the other, but let’s you quickly change if you need to.
-It’s a little thing, but it helps make the UI seem really intuitive.
+I like that every screen has an easy toggle to change how you use the app.
+It doesn’t lock you into one UI or the other but lets you quickly change if needed.

 I’ve never been a big fan of voice search on streaming devices.
 Don’t get me wrong, it’s great for long search queries or movies that are hard to spell.
 But that’s a niche case, in my opinion.
 Still, it’s a nice option to have.